goauthentik/authentik/website/integrations/services/pgadmin/index.md

 :::

 :::note
-This is based on authentik 2022.3.3 and pgAdmin4 snapshot
+This is based on authentik 2022.3.3 and pgAdmin4 6.19
 :::

 ## Preparation